AliLotfi92/LangModelBuilder/README.md

 # Custom Language Model Builder

-Repo for tutorial for creating a language model from scratch:  https://substack.com/inbox/post/143369064.
+Repo for tutorial on creating a language model from scratch:  https://substack.com/inbox/post/143369064.
 It includes scripts for training a tokenizer, setting up a transformer encoder, and running the training process on your dataset.

 ## Features